smacke/ffsubsync/README.md

   Auditok does not specifically detect voice, but instead detects all audio;
   this property can yield suboptimal syncing behavior when a proper VAD can work well, but can be effective in some cases.
+- Try `--vad=fused`, which combines WebRTC with the neural [silero](https://github.com/snakers4/silero-vad) VAD and can be more robust on noisy audio.
+The strategy can be tuned: `--vad=fused:intersection` (conservative -- speech only where both agree), `--vad=fused:union` (aggressive -- speech where either fires), or `--vad=fused:weighted` (the default).
+These options require the optional silero dependency, which itself requires PyTorch (`pip install torch`); torch is not installed with `ffsubsync` by default.

 If the sync still fails, consider trying one of the following similar tools:
 - [sc0ty/subsync](https://github.com/sc0ty/subsync): does speech-to-text and looks for matching word morphemes